triple-eh/MyWell/README.md

 learn about myself.
 - As a user, I want to review past entries, so that I can remember how I felt.
+- As a user, I want the journal to save all entries from my session before I quit, so that I can review them later.
+- As a user, I want the journal to load all my previous entries when I start a new session, so that I can review them.